maqsood1ahmed/EEG-Binary-Class-classification-using-Python-Machine_Learning/README.md

-# Devloped By Muhammad Salman, Fahad Shaikh and Maqsood Ahmed
+# Devloped By Muhammad Salman, Fahad Shaikh and Maqsood Ahmed students of NED University of Engineering & Technology in Computer Science

 # EEG-Binary-Class-classification-using-Python-Machine_Learning